katulevskiy/tech_layoffs_ml/README.md

    2.1.
 Grid-Search Optimized Neural Network

-   The next model ran was a Grid Search-optimized neural network, during which the hyperparameter was to modify the number of units in each hidden layer of the network and the activation function in the hidden and output layers.
+   To tune the poor performing Neural Network, we ran Grid Search to fine tune the neural network; during which hyperparameters were modified including the number of units in each hidden layer of the network as well as the activation function in the hidden and output layers.

    ```py
    def buildHPmodel(hp):